anandrajsingh/anandrajsingh.github.io/_posts/2024-7-11-Kubernetes-Commands.md

 **kubectl get `<resource>`**
-Retrieves information about Kubernetes resources, such as Pods, Deployments and Services
+Retrieves information about Kubernetes resources, such as Pods, Deployments and Services e.g. kubectl get pods -o wide   Gives detailed information about all the pods in your kubernetes cluster.

 **kubectl describe `<resource> <resource-name>`**
 Provides detailed information about a specific kubernetes resource or a set of kubernetes